 Learn from last year’s ad campaigns and promotions.
 Use Google Analytics to determine which marketing strategies worked and what didn’t.
 Check out which ads and products got the most traction with your users and strategize how to make them even better for next year’s big ecommerce dates.

 Can’t figure out why your ads aren’t converting or blogs aren’t being read?
-Enlist the help of experts who can find out where your ship is leaking, and how you can patch the proverbial hull of your digital marketing strategy so you can sail swiftly into the new year.
+Enlist the help of BKMedia, a Denver marketing agency, to find out where your ship is leaking, and how you can patch your strategy so you can sail swiftly into the new year.